prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 # ...
 ```

-> NOTE: for real life products, we'll probably want to change the identifier values to strings, in case any contain alphabetic characters or leading zeros (e.g. "LIFE water" identifier above)
+> NOTE: for real life products, we'll probably want to change the identifier values to strings, in case any contain alphabetic characters or leading zeros (e.g. "LIFE water" identifier above).

 After modifying the product list, try re-running the program, using the barcode scanner to scan the real items.
 It should work!